Firearms regulation in the United Kingdom: Sound moderators

+Sound moderators were included in the definition of firearms under section 57(1)(d) of the Firearms Act 1968 until 2026 and were subject to control and require a firearm certificate with appropriate authority to acquire or possess.

+On 21 February 2024 the Home Office launched a public consultation on proposals to remove moderators from licensing controls.
+The stated rationale was that moderators did not pose a risk to public safety, and that removing them from licensing controls would ease the administrative burden on the police and certificate holders, removing the need for certificate holders to apply for a variation to acquire or possess a moderator.

+The consultation ran until 2 April 2024, and on 17 June 2025 the Home Office announced that moderators would be removed from licensing controls.
+This came into effect on 29th June 2026.

 Northern Ireland

 Gun control laws in Northern Ireland are less restrictive in some areas than gun laws in Great Britain due to the Good Friday Agreement, allowing Northern Ireland to govern itself and pass less restrictive laws.
 Gun law in Northern Ireland consists primarily of the Firearms (Northern Ireland) Order 2004 (SI 2004/702).
 Any firearm that has a muzzle energy exceeding 1 J must be listed on a firearms certificate.
 Northern Ireland has one firearms certificate and all firearms are listed on that certificate irrespective of type.

 All firearms owners in Northern Ireland are required to apply for a firearm certificate to possess firearms.
 Permits are issued to anyone who has good reason to possess firearms, such as target shooting and hunting.
 All firearms certificate holders are required to demonstrate they can be entrusted with a firearm.
 It is recommended that firearms dealers selling firearms are to instruct new buyers, and those changing/acquiring another firearm, about the safety procedures for that firearm.
-Firearm certificate holders in Northern Ireland may transport their firearms (except handguns) to Great Britain and possess those firearms while in Great Britain due to reciprocal firearms certificate licensing arrangements.
 Firearms certificate holders are limited to the number of rounds of each calibre of ammunition listed on their certificate to 1,000 per listed calibre.
 This is a standard allowance given to every certificate holder.
 If a certificate holder requires a larger allowance, they must request that increase from PSNI Firearms Branch.

-Semi-automatic rifles are permitted when chambered in .22 rimfire.
-Handguns, shotguns and air rifles are permitted in various calibres.
 There is currently no limit on magazine capacity for rifles or handguns.
 Shotguns are limited to a magazine capacity of two cartridges for field use.
 The shotgun capacity can be increased, upon application to the PSNI firearms branch, for target shooting use.
-Magazines are considered a component part in Northern Ireland and a firearms certificate holder may only possess magazines for firearms listed on their certificate.
-As of 2021, all magazines are required to be listed on firearms certificates.
-This measure is PSNI Firearms Branch policy in line with EU Directive 2021/555 on control of the acquisition and possession of weapons.
-PSNI Firearms Branch are to clarify exactly how this will take place.

 A firearm certificate for a personal protection weapon will only be authorised where the Police Service of Northern Ireland deems there is a "verifiable specific risk" to the life of an individual and that the possession of a firearm is a reasonable, proportionate and necessary measure to protect their life.
 Permits for personal protection also allow the holder to carry their firearms concealed.
 Northern Ireland is the only part of the United Kingdom where personal protection is accepted as a legitimate reason to obtain and own a firearm.

+Definitions

+Section 2 of the Firearms (Northern Ireland) Order 2004 defines a firearm as: